Druze in Israel: Religious development

 The Druze revere the father-in-law of Moses, Jethro or Reuel, a Kenite shepherd and priest of Midian.
-In Exodus, Moses' father-in-law is initially referred to as "Reuel" (Exodus 2:18) but then as "Jethro" (Exodus 3:1).
+In the Exodus, Moses' father-in-law is initially referred to as "Reuel" (Exodus 2:18) but then as "Jethro" (Exodus 3:1).
 According to the biblical narrative, Jethro joined and assisted the Israelites in the desert during the Exodus, accepted monotheism, but ultimately rejoined his own people.
 The tomb of Jethro near Tiberias is the most important religious site for the Druze community and they gather there every April.

 Amin Tarif was the qadi, or spiritual leader, of the Druze in Mandatory Palestine from 1928 and then Israel until his death in 1993.
 He was highly esteemed and regarded by many within the community as the preeminent spiritual authority in the Druze world.

 In January 2004, the current spiritual leader, Sheikh Muwaffak Tarīf, called on all non-Jews in Israel to observe the Seven Noahide Laws, as laid down in the Bible and expounded upon in Jewish tradition.
 The mayor of the Galilean city of Shefa-'Amr also signed the document.
 The declaration includes the commitment to make a "... better humane world based on the Seven Noahide Commandments and the values they represent commanded by the Creator to all mankind through Moses on Mount Sinai".